What is Nattokinase?

 While this crude method of fermenting soybeans was an effective technique for ancient cultures, more recent studies suggest that fermentation under these natural conditions can increase product variability.9 Therefore, the modern production of natto often occurs in a controlled laboratory environment, with pure Bacillus natto added or injected into the soybeans.
 The fermentation process is controlled and sometimes enhanced by adding other ingredients such as glucose and peptone in precise amounts at very specific times.7 This has resulted in the ability to produce large quantities of high quality natto, containing a high concentration of the active enzyme nattokinase.7

-Processed vs. Raw (Living) Nattokinase
+GMO and Processed vs. Pure Nattokinase

 An estimated 90% of the Nattokinase supplements on the market today contain the Nattokinase brand NSK-SD™.
 Nattokinase NSK-SD™ is a standardized form of nattokinase created by the Japan Bio Science Laboratory Company (JBSL).
 In 1998 NSK-SD™ was the first nattokinase to be isolated and marketed.
 JBSL’s patented NSK-SD™ product is processed in such a way that it is stripped of its naturally-occurring components such as vitamin K. This is because large amounts of vitamin K2 can interact with blood thinning drugs like Coumadin.
 Therefore, native vitamin K was removed from the nattokinase, so that it could be safely administered with Coumadin.
-Fortunately, vitamin K2 inhibitors such as Coumadin are being replaced by a newer, safer class of blood thinners called direct thrombin inhibitors (DTIs).
-Consequently, more and more patients requiring blood thinners are now able to safely take raw (un-processed) nattokinase supplements to help dissolve blood clots.

 Health Benefits of Nattokinase